Family Food Garden may collect a share of sales or other compensation from the links on this page.

 Because they are climbing plants, they will need something to support them as they grow.
 For this, you can either use a trellis, or you can create your own support structure using some upright poles with strong string or wire tied across.

-Thinning the plants
+Thinning the Pea Plants

 Once your plants are growing, it is often necessary to thin them out a little to prevent over-crowding.
 This is a delicate process, as these young little plants are still quite fragile and need to be handled carefully and gently.
 Separate them by carefully inserting a blunt knife into the soil and loosen them gently.
 Pull out very carefully and transplant, again spacing out carefully, at least 2 inches apart.
 Now you are ready to watch them grow.

-Fertilizing the plants
+Fertilizing the Peas

 You will see better growth if you add some water-soluble fertilizer to your seedlings once a week.
 The seeds themselves, and the first leaves of the very young plants, are rich in natural nutrients, so it is not necessary to add fertilizer at the planting stage.
 However, these natural nutrients will all be absorbed by the plants eventually.